Optimal Robust Reinsurance with Multiple Insurers: Application to reinsurance contract types

+\begin{example} Suppose there are two insurers and that, under both insurers' models, the systemic losses are marginally identically exponentially distributed with scale parameter $\xi^S$ and with a dependence structure given by a Gumbel copula with parameter $\theta = 10/6$.
+Suppose further that under both models each insurer's idiosyncratic losses are identically exponentially distributed with scale parameter $\xi^I$.
+The parameters used in the numerical illustration are given in \cref{tab:XL_Gumbel_params}.
+Again, insurer-2's model has greater expected losses.

-\cref{fig:XL_2ins} shows the safety loading charged to each insurer at equilibrium, $\eta_k^*$, and the quantile of their retention level, $F_k(\alpha_k^*)$, as a function of the weight applied by the reinsurer to insurer-2's loss model, $\pi_2$.
+\cref{fig:XL_2ins} shows the retention limit of each insurer at equilibrium, $\alpha_k^*$, and the safety loading charged to them, $\eta_k^*$, as a function of the weight applied by the reinsurer to insurer-2's loss model, $\pi_2$.
 Again, three different values of the ambiguity aversion parameter, $\eps$, are shown.
-Similar to the case of proportional reinsurance (\cref{ex:prop_Gamma}, in particular \cref{fig:prop_2ins}), the safety loading charged to each insurer, $\eta_k^*$, are increasing as the weight applied to the distribution with greater expected losses, $\pi_2$ increases, and the amount of reinsurance purchased by the insurers is decreasing ($\alpha_k^*$ is increasing).
-In particular, when $\eps = 0.1$ and when the riskier loss model of insurer-2 is more heavily weighted ($\pi_2$ close to 1), then insurer-1 chooses to retain almost all of their losses ($F_1(\alpha_1^*)$ is close to 1).
-When the reinsurer is more ambiguity averse ($\eps = 0.05, 0.1$, the dashed and dotted lines), the safety loadings are increased and so is the amount retained by the insurers.
+Similar to the case of proportional reinsurance (\cref{ex:prop_Gamma}, in particular \cref{fig:prop_2ins}), the safety loading charged to each insurer, $\eta_k^*$, is increasing as the weight applied to the distribution with greater expected losses, $\pi_2$, increases, and the amount of reinsurance purchased by the insurers is decreasing ($\alpha_k^*$ is increasing).
+Furthermore, when the reinsurer is more ambiguity averse ($\eps = 0.05, 0.1$, the dashed and dotted lines compared to the solid ones), the safety loadings are increased and so is the amount retained by the insurers.

+\cref{fig:XL_2dcomp} is a contour plot of the bivariate systemic loss density.
+The retention limits $\alpha^*_k$, $k=1,2$ create kinks in the joint density, which can be seen where the contour curve crosses the dashed line corresponding to the retention limit for that level of ambiguity aversion, $\eps$.
+Similar to the proportional reinsurance case, the reinsurer puts more weight into the tail of the joint distribution (upper right-hand corner) when they are more ambiguity averse (larger $\eps$).

 \end{example}

 Next, we consider the case where the excess-of-loss reinsurance is capped at a policy limit $\ell_k >0$, $k \in \N$.